 - Meal Service – There are several resources in your local community to volunteer.
 A good place to start is at org, where you can browse all of your local opportunities.

-Start this December off right with an act of generosity, and you can help boost performance, morale, and engagement for a big finish to 2018.
+Start this December off right with an act of generosity, and you can help boost performance, morale, and engagement for a big finish to the year.